The Ultimate Guide to Credit Cards

 You’ll also have free access to your FICO Score from TransUnion, and free identity alerts informing you about new inquiries, new accounts, and Dark Web activity.

-On the minus side, Discover cards do not offer signup bonus cash rewards.
+On the minus side, Discover cards do not offer the traditional welcome bonus cash rewards.
 However, they do offer new cardmembers a 0% intro purchase APR (and possibly balance transfers, where fees apply) after opening the account.
+The regular APR will apply at the end of the promotional period.

 All cards provide a preapproval check that won’t impact your credit score.